 Choose Organic and Eat the Skin

-The skin of the potato contains the most nutrients, so choose organic potatoes and keep it on when you cook them.
+The skin of the potato contains the most nutrients.
+Choose organic potatoes, and keep the skin on when you cook them.
 If you can’t find organic, make sure you peel the skin – about 70% of the chemicals sprayed on potatoes remain on the skin (while the other 30% seeps into the flesh).

-If you’re in the mood for some potatoes, try this Moroccan Potato Salad for a healthier version of potato salad.
+And if you’re ever in the mood for some potatoes, try this Moroccan Potato Salad for a healthier version of potato salad.